Mission Trips

 Please donate to our Mission Fund.
 Funds collected through the

-Missions Fund are separate and apart from other organizational funds
+Missions Fund are separate and apart from other organizational funds and

 are to be used exclusively for charitable reasons related to relief